oracle/tribuo/docs/HelperPrograms.md

 `StripProvenance` part of the supported API as it performs a complex function and is best expressed as a standalone program.

+### OCIModelCLI

+Found in tribuo-oci, `org.tribuo.oci.OCIModelCLI` can deploy a Tribuo multi-class classification model in OCI Data Science using the model deployment API.
+It provides a CLI wrapper around the functions in `org.tribuo.oci.OCIUtil` which can deploy classification, regression and multi-label classification models to OCI.

 ### PreprocessAndSerialize

 Found in tribuo-data, `org.tribuo.data.PreprocessAndSerialize` loads in a